colemanjj/ITP/README.md

 # ITP
-pages related tot he farm and the PATH project
+pages related to the farm and the PATH project